worthingtonse/Scopeofwork/Whitepaper.md

 ## Your Path to Property
 ### Free from The Perfect Money Foundation

 RAIDAX is a revolutionary network architecture that makes the blockchain obsolete by creating a distributed array of servers that solve the biggest problems of digital currencies and tokenization.
+The ‘X’ in RAIDAX means that the RAIDA can run any type of digital asset such as coins, stable tokens, referenced tokens, stocks, bonds and NFTs.
+This supports any monetary system, payment system or exchange system.

 Tokens created using RAIDAX:
+* The only true digital cash that does not use a centralized database ( such as public ledgers) to track token ownership.
 * Optionally 100% private and require no user accounts, passwords or records of transactions.
 * The most energy efficient tokens requiring no fees, expensive servers or notable electricity.
 * Easily exchangeable with no on-ramps or off-ramps acting as choke points and surveillance points.